MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-In this section you will learn how to use the **Power BI connector** for unlocking the Customer Insights Dashboard.
+In this section you will learn how to use the Power BI connector for unlocking the Customer Insights dashboard.

 The Customer Insights dashboard enables you to use the unified data that you have unlocked through the data configuration process and start visualizing insights around each of your customers.
 From customer's details such as roles and locations, to communication details such as email addresses and phone numbers, to unique key performance indicators (KPIs) you might have defined using the **Measures** page (such as Customer Lifetime Spend or Engagement Score), many insights are available to explore.

 In order to use the Customer Insights dashboard, make sure that you have created at least one data source within the **Data sources** page and ingested at least one dataset (entity) into it.
-Also, make sure you have [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your computer.
+Also, make sure you have [Microsoft Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your computer.
 Then, complete the following steps.

 ### Step One: Download MEZ file